Section 81: Conversion of European patent applications

 r.59 pr Sch 4 are also relevant

 Where the application was filed with another national office, a request for PR Sch 4 conversion should be filed by the applicant at that office for transmission, together with a copy of the application, to the UK Patent Office within twenty months (which cannot be extended) from the declared priority date or, if no priority was claimed, the filing date of the application for a European patent (UK).
-The Office sends a notification of receipt of the request to the applicant who should, within four months of the date of the notification, file the application fee, an English language translation of the application, where necessary, fee requesting search and Patents Form 7 if appropriate see 81.11.
+The Office sends a notification of receipt of the request to the applicant who should, within four months of the date of the notification, file the application fee, an English language translation of the application, where necessary, Patents Form 9A with fee requesting search and Patents Form 7 if appropriate see 81.11.
 The four month period may be extended in periods of two months only in accordance with r.108(2) or (3) and (4) to (7) (see 123.34-41).
 According to r.108(7), no extension may be granted more than two months after the expiry of the period as prescribed (or previously extended).
+If the application fee is paid at the time of requesting conversion, no surcharge will be payable.
+However if the application fee is paid at a later date, a surcharge will be due.

 |Where an application for a European patent falls to be treated as an application for a patent under this Act by virtue of a direction under this section